Adjara: Ottoman period

 The Ottomans conquered the area in 1614.
 Although, the Ottoman millet system allowed its subjects extensive self-governance and religious freedom, many Adjarians gradually chose to convert to Islam during the 200 years of Ottoman presence.
 Despite this, the population never abandoned its native Georgian tongue and avoided demographic influence from the Ottomans.
 The nobility converted to Islam first.
 Adjarians were fully Islamized by the end of the eighteenth century.

 Russian Empire

 The Ottomans were forced to cede Adjara to the expanding Russian Empire in 1878 under the Treaty of Berlin.
 The Berlin Treaty allowed Adjarians to leave for Turkey, keeping a provision of Section 6, article 21 of the Treaty of San Stefano.
-Many Adjarians emigrated to Turkey.
+Many Adjarians emigrated to Turkey, and there was an influx of Christians from Kakheti, resulting in a change of the religious landscape.
 While the Russian authorities supported the Russian Orthodox Church's missionary efforts, they also tried to win the loyalty of Adjarians by building mosques and madrassas and supporting the local Muslim clergy.
 As a result, many Adjarians emigrants, called Muhacir, came back to Adjara.
-Within Russian imperial administrative division, Adjara was called Batumi okrug, comprising Kutaisi Governorate.
-After Adjara was ceded to the Russian Empire in 1878 under the Treaty of Berlin, Adjarians, who were Muslims, were allowed to leave for Turkey.
-This was followed by an influx of Christians from Kakheti, resulting in a change of the religious landscape.
+Within the Russian Empire's administrative division, Adjara was known as the Batumi okrug, which formed part of the Kutaisi Governorate.